 Any time that E. coli sample results are greater than 235 cfu per 100 mL, or if a beach is closed for other reasons, notify the following:

-- 1. Beach Ownership / Management - Local Town Health Officer: Contact your local town offices or visit: healthvermont.gov/find-your-tho for Town Health Officer contact information. - 3.
-Vermont Department of Health: 800-439-8550 (tel) or 802-863-7483 (fax)
+- Beach Ownership / Management - Local Town Health Officer: Contact your local town offices or visit: HealthVermont.gov/find-vour-tho for town health officer contact information.

 Closing Procedures

 Beaches and other swimming areas should be closed if the following occur: